nottrobin/docs/src/en/credentials.md

 juju update-credential google joe
 ```

-!!!
-Warning:
+[note=caution]
 It is not possible to update the credentials if the initial credential name
 is unknown.
 This restriction will be removed in an upcoming release of
 Juju.
+[/note]

 ####  Updating remote credentials using a different Juju user